rantahar/introduction-to-mpi/_episodes/07-collective.md

 {: .prereq .foldable}

 Each rank sends the data in the `send-buffer` to rank `root`.
-The `root` collect the data into the `receive-buffer` in order of the rank numbers.
+The `root` collects the data into the `receive-buffer` in order of the rank numbers.